p1ratrulezzz/node-vkapi/README.md

     * `scope` (String or Array): Permissions ([vk.com/dev/permissions](https://vk.com/dev/permissions))

 If `type === android`, then access token will be got via offical Android app ([vk.com/dev/auth_direct](https://vk.com/dev/auth_direct)).
-Else access token will be gained by "dirty way".
+Else access token will be gained "dirty way".

 Before using this method recommended to provide a phone number in `vkapi.options.auth.phone`, if `login` is an e-mail, because during authorization may occur "security check" when you have to verify your phone number by entering it in the field.
 Phone number must start with +.